SztefkoKamil/demo-page-02/README.txt

+Project was made with HTML, CSS & JavaScript + jQuery.

-You can visit this site at http://webkas.pl/demo-page-02/
+You can see this project here: http://webkas.pl/projects/demo-page-02

 =========================================================================